ArnaudLier/42tester/Libft/README.md

 # 42 Libft Tester

-To use it, create a symbolic link to `libft.h` and `libft.a` in this directory.
+To use it, create a symbolic link to the Libft directory in this directory with name `libft`.
 Then, run:

 ```bash